 Upon a search of the creek, the lower half of both legs were also dredged from the water.
 Bloody clothing was also found around the scene.

-All this was done in front of a growing crowd of worried and anxious onlookers, with newspapers later proclaiming a crowd of over one hundred had gathered to watch the shocking scenes unfold.
+All this was done in front of a growing crowd of worried and anxious onlookers.
+Newspapers later proclaiming a crowd of over one hundred had gathered to watch the shocking scenes unfold.

 Again Pathologists Reuben Straus examined the body.
 He put the victim at around 25 to 30 years old, 5ft 10, and weighing 145 pounds.

 The head had been severed from the body with two clean but powerful cuts by a strong blade.
-Straus noted that all the cuts were made without hesitation and were made with an accuracy which made Straus believe the killer had expert knowledge of the human anatomy.
+Straus noted that all the cuts were made without hesitation.
+They were made with an accuracy which made Straus believe the killer had expert knowledge of the human anatomy.

 The genitals had been removed as was the case with Edward Andrassy and victim no.2.
 The man’s heart revealed that the victim was horrifyingly still alive when the body started to be brutally dismembered.
 The cause of death was again marked as death by decapitation.

-With no arms and no head, detectives knew that identification would be almost impossible and so the department put a huge effort into searching the waters for the remaining body parts.
+With no arms and no head, detectives knew that identification would be almost impossible.
+Hence the department put a huge effort into searching the waters for the remaining body parts.

-For the next month, the waters were continuously searched and although they discovered another body part, this time the man’s thigh, they were unable to find the head or arms they were so desperate to uncover.
+For the next month, the waters were continuously searched.
+They discovered another body part, this time the man’s thigh.
+Unfortunately, they were unable to find the head or arms they were so desperate to uncover.

 New Faces Put On The Case

-With it now clear that they had a serial murderer on their hand’s detectives Peter Merylo and Martin Zalewski were put to work on the case full time.
-Over the following years, the pair would be involved in investigating, interviewing and following up on thousands of leads and eliminating numerous suspects.
+It was now now clear that they had a serial murderer on their hand’s.
+Detectives Peter Merylo and Martin Zalewski were put to work on the case full time.
+The pair would be involved in investigating, interviewing and following up on thousands of leads and eliminating numerous suspects.

-Ness had been the safety director (basically in charge of both police and fire departments) in Cleveland since December of 1935, but now it was Eliot Ness’s job to find the Cleveland Torso Murderer.
+Ness had been the safety director in Cleveland since December of 1935.
+It was now Eliot Ness’s job to find the Cleveland Torso Murderer.

 A Brief Respite Comes To An End

 Despite the close proximity of the last two murders, the killer would be more patient before taking his next victim.
-Over 6 months had passed since the discovery of victim no.5 but on February 23, 1937, the wait for a further victim and the pause in the brutal Cleveland Torso Murders would come to an end.
+Over 6 months had passed since the discovery of victim no.5.
+On February 23, 1937, the interval in the brutal Cleveland Torso Murders would come to an end.

-At around 1:40 pm Robert Smith, aged 55, was making his way across the shore of Beulah Park on Lake Erie looking for driftwood.
+At around 1:40 pm Robert Smith, aged 55, was making his way across the shore of Beulah Park on Lake Erie.
+He was out looking for driftwood.
 During Smith’s search, he spotted something that at first glance he assumed was a sheep.
 It wasn’t.
 Smith had come across the latest victim of the sadistic killer.

 The unfortunate Smith had stumbled upon the headless and armless upper torso of a woman’s body.
-There were no signs that the body had been deliberately left at that point and it was suspected it was merely the location in which it had washed up on shore.
+There were no signs that the body had been deliberately left at that point.
+It was suspected it was merely the location in which it had washed up on shore.

 Lady Of The Lake Part 2

-Despite nothing to say otherwise, it was one hell of a coincidence the body had washed up there as it was eerily striking how close it was to the spot in which the original Lady Of The Lake body had been found.
+Despite nothing to say otherwise, it was one hell of a coincidence.
+The body had washed up in a spot that was eerily close to where the original Lady Of The Lake body had been found.

-The coincidence also wasn’t lost on the media as for the first time they were now starting to talk of the Lady Of The Lake as a possible victim in the Cleveland Torso Murders.
+The coincidence also wasn’t lost on the media.
+For the first time, they were now starting to talk of the Lady Of The Lake as a possible victim in the Cleveland Torso Murders.

-The victim was determined to be between 25 and 30 years old, stood between 5ft 5 and 5ft 8 and weighed roughly 125.
+The victim was determined to be between 25 and 30 years old.
+She stood between 5ft 5 and 5ft 8 and weighed roughly 125.
 The woman had been deceased for between 2 and 4 days.